apache/incubator-gluten/docs/VeloxNotSupport.md

-This document discribes some corner cases which will throw exception or has different apperance, cannot successfully fallback to vanilla.
+This document describes some corner cases which will throw exception or has different appearance, cannot successfully fall back to vanilla.

-# Runtime BloomFilter
+### Runtime BloomFilter

-Because velox BloomFilter implemention is different with spark, so if the query fallbacks might_contain to velox but offload bloom_filter_agg to velox, it will throw exception.
+Because velox BloomFilter implementation is different with spark, so if the query fallbacks might_contain to velox but offload bloom_filter_agg to velox, it will throw exception.

-## example
+#### example

 ```sql
 SELECT might_contain(null, null) both_null,